TheWidlarzGroup/react-native-video/README.md

        onEnd={this.onEnd}             // Callback when playback finishes
        onError={this.videoError}      // Callback when video cannot be loaded style={styles.backgroundVideo} />

+// Later to trigger fullscreen this.player.presentFullscreenPlayer()

+// To set video position in seconds (seek) this.player.seek(0)

 // Later on in your styles..
 var styles = StyleSheet.create({